marceluda/python-para-fisicos/tuto/orbitales_galeria.md

 ---
-title: Orbitales atómicos
+title: Galería de orbitales atómicos
-description: Graficar orbitales atómicos
+description: Galería de orbitales atómicos
 layout: page
 mathjax: true
 plotly: true